What is Perimenopause?

 What are the symptoms of the perimenopause?

+Ovulation refers to the moment your ovary releases a mature egg.
+You start ovulating when you begin getting periods and stop when you reach menopause.
 Most women are unaware when they stop ovulating, but certain signs tell you it’s on the horizon.
 Things like erratic menstrual flow, hot flushes and night sweats.
 In other words, symptoms traditionally associated with the perimenopause, the period leading up to the menopause.

 Irregular and erratic periods during the perimenopause mean they can be heavy one month and light the next, and they may get shorter or last longer.
 It’s not uncommon to lose track of when your periods begin and end during this time, and an ovulation calculator is unlikely to be any help, as the regular cycle you are probably used to can no longer be relied upon.
 Some women continue to menstruate for many years after ovulation stops, but their periods may be unpredictable.